hanwenzhang123/fullstack-note/README.md

 #### Selectors & Reselect for improvement enhancement

 selector
-- write more reusable code
-- encapsulate knowledge of where data lives and how to derive it
+- write more reusable code of where data lives and how to derive it
+- use selectors we no longer needs to destructuring the value out everytime we use it
+- => the logic is more clear, straightforward, get the value from the state

 ```js
 export const usersSelector = (state) => state.users.users	//when we use this, we no longer needs to destructuring the value out